josefs/meta-paper/paper.md

 * It is monomorphic.
 Having a monomorphic language is important to be able to always generate unboxed Haskell code.

-  A monomorphic core language does not stop the programmer from writing polymorpic programs or using overloading.
-Functions can be written which work for several different base types.
+  The core language are monomorphic in the same sense as e.g. the C language is monomorphic.
+The language constructs, such as the `If` constructor can be used with many different types.
+But in each particular use of the construct it is applied to a particular type.
+However, since the language is embedded in Haskell, the programmer can use Haskell's polymorphism and overloading to write generic and reuseable functions.
 The only restriction is that when compiling a meta-repa program, all types must be instantiated to monomorphic types.

 * It has a strict semantics.
 In order to get maximum performance and, again, to be able to unbox as much as possible we have chosen a